diegopacheco/opencode-poc/README.md

  * Use Claude Sonnet v4 or whatever API or model you have (supports bedrock, openai, anthropic, etc.)

 CONS
+ * in the end of the task 4 it forget to open the PR I had to remember it.

 ### Opencode in Action